alberto-lazari/masters-thesis/chapters/related-work.typ

 the field shifted towards OS-level virtualization, which provides stronger isolation and better control.
 Recent advancements,
-such as Google’s introduction of pKVM and the Android Virtualization Framework in Android 13, highlight this trend.
+such as Google's introduction of pKVM and the Android Virtualization Framework in Android 13, highlight this trend.
-These developments allow for secure virtual machines with improved integration into the Android ecosystem.

-While significant progress has been made,
-Android virtualization remains an area with opportunities for further innovation.
-The following sections provide an overview on key contributions and advancements in virtualization security, highlighting both app-level and OS-level approaches and their impact on the ecosystem.
+The following sections provide an overview on key contributions and advancements in virtualization security, outlining both app-level and OS-level approaches and their impact on the ecosystem.

-== App-Level Virtualization Security Concerns App-level virtualization, while providing a lightweight and flexible approach, introduces several significant security challenges due to the lack of robust isolation between virtualized applications and the host system.
+== App-Level Virtualization Security Concerns
+While providing a lightweight and flexible approach, app-level virtualization introduces multiple security challenges due to the lack of robust isolation between virtualized applications and the host system.
-These concerns have been extensively analyzed in prior research works @parallel_space_traveling @app_in_the_middle @android_plugin, with the primary issues being outlined in the following subsections.
+These issues have been discussed in different research works @parallel_space_traveling @app_in_the_middle @android_plugin, with the primary issues being outlined in the following subsections.

 === Same UID Across Apps